Storage

 persistentvolumeclaim/test-persistentvolumeclaim created

-We should soon be able to see this PVC transition to Bound status, as a PersistentVolume is created and bound, and a Cinder volume created in OpenStack.
+We should soon be able to see this PVC transition to Bound status, as a PersistentVolume is created and bound, and a volume is created in Catalyst Cloud Block Storage.

 $ kubectl get pvc